Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 May 9

-According to the U.S. Bureau of Labor Statistic’s monthly CPI report, April grocery store bills showed a 2.6 percent increase, the biggest monthly increase since February 1974.
+According to the U.S. Bureau of Labor Statistic’s monthly report, April grocery store bills showed a 2.6 percent increase, the biggest monthly increase since February 1974.
 U.S. consumers paid 4.3 percent more in April for meats, poultry, fish and eggs, 1.5 percent more for fruits and vegetables, and 2.9 percent more for cereals and bakery products.
-The overall April CPI declined 0.8%.
+The overall April declined 0.8%.

 Nevada – Stay-at-home order expires.
 Gov. Steve Sisolak said restaurants and personal care businesses could start to reopen but Nevadans were encouraged to stay home.
 Casinos and gaming can resume June 4.